 The Aged and Physically Disabled (APD) Medicaid Waiver helps elderly and physically disabled Oregon residents to transition from an institutional setting, such as a nursing home, back into the community.
-In addition, seniors are able to receive case management services and wellness education.
+In addition, seniors are able to receive case management services.

 Previously under this waiver, a variety of services were provided to help seniors remain independent and living in the community, such as home delivered meals, in-home care services, and home modifications.
 However, with the implementation of the Oregon K plan, a state plan option, also referred to as Community First Choice, these services are no longer available via the APD Waiver.
 Instead, the majority of them are provided via CFC.
 Eligible applicants are able to receive services via both CFC and the APD Waiver, given no services are duplicated.
 Learn more here.